TYPO3-svn-archive/audioplayer/README.txt

-An API Documentation and a Tutorial can be found in the Doocumentaion (doc/manual.sxw).
+An api documentation and a tutorial can be found in the documentaion (doc/manual.sxw).